 It took 1219 days of working and thinking to reach the point where I had 2 functional prototypes and a manufacturing legitimacy for the electric-less ball launcher (check out the blog for more info).

-The intended purpose is focused on Cricket and Baseball – the goal being that the user can stand and hit at least 6 balls in sequence before having to reload.
+The intended purpose is focused on Cricket, Tennis and Baseball – the goal being that the user can stand and hit at least 6 balls in sequence before having to reload.
 It is a training aid – designed to increase participation and performance through having fun.
 It answers to the frustrations of the solo kid, who wants to play and get better at batting, but whom is restricted by having no pitchers/bowlers or the means to afford a large electric machine.

 The proof of concept was first produced on a CNC Router.
 It has now been parametrically designed on 3D software, rapid prototyped on a 3D Printer and will feature in a no holes barred Kickstarter Campaign.